smythg4/seesv-parser/README.md

 # seesv-parser
 A .csv file parser in C

-# Currently working with binary search tree.
-Not red-black yet.
+# Parses multiple csv files in strict format and puts them into a red-black tree structure

 Steps and goals:
 - ~~accept a command line argument to define filename~~